 This is the final step in the approval process, when the General Conference Mission Personnel Processing Committee votes your assignment.
 This usually happens within a week of your acceptance by the mission organization.
 You will be notified after the vote.

 If you are serving internationally, be ready to work on the following travel arrangements with your Student Missions Director:

 *You can work on this anytime through the process.We recommend that you or your Student Missions Director work with your mission organization for visa instructions and flight dates.
 Your insurance will be arranged once you or your Student Missions Director emails your flight itinerary to Andrea Keele.Insurance for International Student MissionariesStudent Missionaries serving outside of the U.S. are covered by a special accident and illness travel insurance package for volunteers.
 Our office will arrange this for you.Insurance for Domestic VolunteersVolunteers serving within the U.S. are covered by Adventist Risk Management's Task Force insurance.
 Our office will ensure that the organization at which you are serving purchases this for you.For more information about insurance, see our Medical Emergencies page.

 - Airline Ticket

-If you have served through AVS in the last two years and there have been no changes to your health, you will only need to submit the following for your re-application (whether or not you return through your university):
+If you have applied or served through AVS in the last two years and there have been no changes to your health, you will only need to submit the following to reapply (whether or not you return through your university program):

-- Married couples need to have been married for at least one year before serving.
-If it has been less than a year, more screening steps will be necessary.
+- Married couples should be married for at least one year before serving.
+If a couple would like to request an exception, more screening steps will be taken.

-- In the event that a spouse will accompany the volunteer as a dependent spouse (he or she is not a voted volunteer), the following forms need to be completed by spouse and included with volunteer's forms:
+- If a volunteer's spouse accompanies them as a "dependent spouse" (he or she is not a voted volunteer), the following forms need to be completed by the spouse: